 Mascots are images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website as well as the branded items and promotional activities.

-Business practice of successful companies shows that thoughtfully designed mascot can work even better than product endorsement with the help of a famous person.
+The business practice of successful companies shows that thoughtfully designed mascot can work even better than product endorsement with the help of a famous person.
 Mascots can reflect any traits of character, follow any style needed for product positioning and communicate with the customer via the wide set of visual techniques.
 Mascots push the limits of personification and give the chance to create the unexpected combinations of elements or make fantastic and non-existing characters alive.

 Designing mascots for our numerous customers as well as our own studio brand, we have already checked their great power as a multipurpose and comprehensive design element.
-Efficient mascots should be based on thorough user research, analysing needs, wishes and expectations of target audience, and also attentive study of the market environment to support the appropriate level of originality as the basis for effective design solutions.
+Efficient mascots should be based on thorough user research, analyzing needs, wishes and expectations of the target audience, and also the attentive study of the market environment to support the appropriate level of originality as the basis for effective design solutions.

 Advantages of mascots